 - Identify and assess the potential risk areas in our supply chain;

-- Identify and assess Base Code non-conformances through audit of labour providers, interviewing workers in our supply chain, incorporating the anonymous &Wilder direct reporting tool amongst our own workforce and that of our suppliers and audits;
+- Identify and assess Base Code non-conformances through audit of labour providers and interviewing workers in our supply chain, including incorporating the anonymous &Wilder direct reporting tool amongst our own workforce and that of our suppliers;

 - Mitigate the risk of slavery, human trafficking and other Base Code non-conformances by working with suppliers on CAPs, (corrective action plans);

 - Monitor potential risk areas in our supply chain through dialogue with our suppliers, the use of CAPs and follow up visits;